MicrosoftDocs/visualstudio-docs/docs/msbuild/tutorial-code-generation.md

 ms.workload:
 - multiple
 ---
-# Tutorial: Use REST API Client Generation with MSBuild
+# Tutorial: Use code generation in a build

 An application which consumes RestApi is a very common scenario.
 In this tutorial you'll learn how to generate the Rest API client automatically during build process using MSBuild.
 You'll use [NSawg](https://docs.microsoft.com/aspnet/core/tutorials/getting-started-with-nswag?tabs=visual-studio), a tool that generates client code for a REST API.